 From the deepstack structures to reasonable buy-ins and popular gaming destinations, the MSPT is designed to cater directly to POKER PLAYERS.
 As we like to say, the MSPT is “suited for players.”
 The low buy-ins offer a shot at large prize pools while utilizing a blind structure that allows for patient play and for skill to prevail.
-In fact, the MSPT Main Event structure was personally designed and approved by Allen "Chainsaw" Kessler, a leading authority on poker structures.
+In fact, the MSPT Main Event structure was originally designed and approved by Allen "Chainsaw" Kessler, a leading authority on poker structures.

-We’ve also had the privilege of hosting WSOP Main Event champs Carlos Mortensen (2001), Greg Raymer (2004), Jamie Gold (2006), Jerry Yang (2008), Joe Cada (2009), and Ryan Riess, as well as 2007 WSOP Europe Main Event champ Annette Obrestad.
+We’ve also had the privilege of hosting WSOP Main Event champs Carlos Mortensen (2001), Greg Raymer (2004), Jamie Gold (2006), Jerry Yang (2008), Joe Cada (2009), and Ryan Riess (2013), as well as 2007 WSOP Europe Main Event champ Annette Obrestad.

 "The MSPT is a well-run event with a good price range.
 You're going to get a lot of local amateurs that want to take a shot at a big event when it comes to town," said Raymer.
 "With the satellites, it's an event literally anyone who visits a poker room can afford to play.
 You get a great cross section of players from the traveling pros to local pros.
 You also get a large number of recreational players who're there to take their shot and have some fun."

 In addition, MSPT Main Events are live reported on msptpoker.com, which allows fans to follow the action as it happens.
-Furthermore, final tables from most events are broadcast worldwide on RFID technology - allowing family and friends to watch the action LIVE with the ability to see all players' hole cards.